VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/d_ownership.md

 THis app doesn't allow screenshots, blocking right click, and other client-side anti-features.

-Car not allowing typing (Even with passanger)
+Car not allowing typing (Even with passenger)

 Any popup that says "Remind me later"